Proton nuclear magnetic resonance: Chemical shifts

-Examples of electron withdrawing substituents are -OH, -OCOR, -OR, -NO2 and halogens.
-These cause a downfield shift of approximately 2–4 ppm for H atoms on Cα and of less than 1–2 ppm for H atoms on Cβ.
-Cα is an aliphatic C atom directly bonded to the substituent in question, and Cβ is an aliphatic C atom bonded to Cα.
+Examples of electron withdrawing substituents are −OH, −OCOR, −OR, −NO2 and halogens.
+These cause a downfield shift of approximately 2–4 ppm for H atoms on Cα (an aliphatic C atom directly bonded to the substituent in question) and of less than 1–2 ppm for H atoms on Cβ (an aliphatic C atom bonded to Cα).
 Carbonyl groups, olefinic fragments and aromatic rings contribute sp2 hybridized carbon atoms to an aliphatic chain.
 This causes a downfield shift of 1–2 ppm at Cα.